|

 effect" relationships or abstract thinking.

-Because content carriers and commercially
+content carriers and commercially controlled production

-controlled production enterprises think art has little value and
+enterprises think art has little value and should be "faked" for

-should be "faked" for as cheap as possible, television has been reduced
+as cheap as possible, television has been reduced to a small amount of

-to a small amount of rich programming, padded with infomercials, veiled
+rich programming, padded with infomercials, veiled infomercials,

-infomercials, propaganda, reruns and "reality / lifestyle" shows (some of which have merit, but many - not.)
+propaganda, reruns and "reality / lifestyle" shows (some of which

 Is it harmless to conduct things in